Local Information and General Guidance

 FOR INFORMATION ON HOW TO APPLY FOR A GRANT FROM THE SUSSEX CRISIS FUND, PLEASE CLICK HERE:

-Information about dates for some forthcoming Virtual Dementia Forums as well as the i-go Card can be found by clicking on this link:
+Information about dates for some forthcoming Virtual Dementia Forums as well as a quiz date, also the CareLine Autumn2020 is available.
+Please use the links below

 Facilities, areas and services that are now Closed until further notice.